 To start, during the tutorial level, intended to take a new character from level 1 to 5, Kinetik is captured by mooks the player can easily handle, and during the battle with Black Talon, Defender gets permanently restrained and the player has to finish the fight themselves.
 The prologue has since been revised, removing the mission with Kinetik entirely and having Defender take on enemy reinforcements instead of being outright taken out of the fight.

 Sonic himself suffered from this in Sonic the Hedgehog (2006).
-All of his encounters with Silver end with him being dispatched rather easily.
-In addition, Mephiles manages to kill him without much effort.
+All of his encounters with Silver end with him being dispatched rather easilynote although he wins the first battle thanks to a cheap shot, if you're playing as Sonic

 So now that Silver has been established as being incredibly powerful thanks to his Telekinesis, in the Archie comics if you want to show somebody can kick ass, you have them give Silver a beating.
 First he brought Super Scourge to a halt.
 So if that's awesome, next he's beaten by an Enerjak.
 After he brought down Enerjak, he was then subjected to a beating by Ixis Naugus (but not without displaying his awesomeness first).